chrisreedio/socialment/README.md

 ```

 > [!WARNING]
-> You must set `"minimum-stability": "stable",` in your composer.json while Socialment is still in Beta.
+> You must set `"minimum-stability": "dev",` in your composer.json while Socialment is still in Beta.

 ## Usage